- Our Platform

 Share on Social

 The use of firearms has always been part of Canadian tradition and culture.
 Today, there are over 2 million hunters, ranchers, trappers, farmers, target shooters, recreational shooters and collectors who possess firearms in our country.

 However, despite this group being exceptionally law abiding and the most highly vetted segment in the Canadian population, the existing firearms legislation unfairly targets them, does not respect their property rights, and is highly arbitrary.
-The latest addition to this unfair legislation is the Trudeau government’s ban of thousands of guns on the basis of appearance rather than function through a simple cabinet decision.
+Since 2019, the Trudeau Liberal government has pursued a course of highly aggressive restrictions that criminalize most responsible and peaceful firearm owners.
+Firearm owners are currently subject to the most hostile assault on their rights in over a generation.

 In 1995, Bill C-68 created the Firearms Act, the strictest gun-control legislation in Canadian history.
 Its most controversial feature, the creation of a long-gun registry, was repealed in 2012.

 The Act continues to classify firearms into different categories for reasons which frequently have nothing to do with their function.
 Firearms can also be assigned new classifications at the whim of a bureaucrat.
 What is legal one day can become illegal the next.

 Under the licensing system of the Act, the ownership of firearms has become a privilege that can be revoked or altered at any moment.
-Legal gun owners can lose their property and even have their life ruined by being criminally charged through their inaction (by not keeping their paperwork up to date for example) or due to the moving goalposts of Canadian firearms law.
+Legitimate gun owners can lose their property and even have their life ruined by being criminally charged through their inaction (by not keeping their paperwork up to date for example) or due to the moving goalposts of Canadian firearms law.

 Canada’s firearms legislation must protect society from the criminal misuse of firearms and prioritize the deterrence and punishment of criminals.